-The transition between the world of contemporary improvised music and music for the moving picture was a seamless one.
-“My improvisation-based music was very programatic in nature.
-The way I see my work as a film music composer, I’m essentially doing the same thing, and that is mapping out the human heart.
-Observing, sustaining, coercing, magnifying, expressing and creating emotions – that is what I have been striving to do since I started making music”, Brenneisen confesses.
+“The way I see my work as a film music composer, I am mapping out the human heart.
+Observing, sustaining, coercing, magnifying, expressing and creating emotions – that is what I strive to achieve in my work”.

 Edouard Brenneisen currently resides in Los Angeles with his wife Billye and their wizard dog Potter.